 Transportation: Odin has access to Skipbladnir, a Viking-style longboat belonging to the god Frey, whose enchanted sails and oars enable it to sail the “sea of space.”
 Its mystical properties enable Asgardians to ride it safely without any natural protection from the vacuum of space.
 Skipbladnir can be mystically shrunk to the size of a fist.

 Pets: Odin sometimes rides the eight-legged steed Sleipnir, the offspring of Loki and Svadilfari, who can fly through the air at incalculable speeds.

 Odin’s ravens, Muninn, flies through the Nine Worlds gathering information, which it then conveys to Odin.
 Another raven, Huginn, performed much the same purpose, but was killed while exploring Surtur’s plot against Asgard.
 Another of his ravens, Hescamar, was given humanoid form as a contingency plan against attack of Asgard by the Dark Gods, but was killed by an Executioner imposter.

 Two intelligent wolves, Freki and Geri, often serve Odin as attendants.

 Base of Operations: Odin’s silver-roofed hall in Asgard is known as Valaskialf, the site of Hlidskialf, high seat from which Odin can view all Nine Worlds.
 The city of Asgard rests on the plain of Idavoll in the realm of Gladsheim, but Asgard is the blanket term for much of the dimension.

-Comments: This bio describes Odin in the Marvel Universe; he has made random appearances in the DC Universe as well.
+Comments: This bio describes Odin in the Marvel Universe; he has made random appearances in the DC Universe, The Legendary Journeys and in Syupernatural as well.